 When the specified retention period ends, Veeam Backup & Replication unassigns the GFS flag from the full backup file.
 If the backup file does not have any other GFS flags assigned, it can be modified and deleted according to the short-term retention policy.

-When planning to use the GFS retention policy, mind the following limitations:
+When planning to use GFS retention policy, mind the following limitations:

 - GFS retention policy does not apply to reverse incremental backup chains.

 - GFS retention policy applies to forever forward incremental backup chain only if you periodically create full backups manually or using scheduled scripts.
-For more information on cmdlets that you can use in scripts, see the Veeam PowerShell Reference Guide.
+For more information on cmdlets that you can use in scripts, see the Veeam PowerShell Reference.

 - As Veeam Backup & Replication does not create new full backup files while applying the GFS retention policy, you must configure your backup jobs in a way you do not lose any essential data due to an insufficient number of full backup files.
 For example, if you configure monthly GFS retention, you need at least one full backup file per month.

 - Retention policy for deleted items does not apply to full backup files to which GFS flags are assigned.